rhasselbaum/docker-registry-ldap-proxy/README.md

   -e registry.admin@example.com \
   docker.example.com
 ```
 You will be prompted for a password.
 Strangely, `docker login` may report success even if the credentials are incorrect, so the real test is to try to push an image after login.
-If you get an error complaining about an unknown CA certificate during login, make sure you followed the instructions above to register the proxy's CA certificate with the Docker daemon.
+If you get an error complaining about an unknown CA certificate, make sure you followed the instructions above to register the proxy's CA certificate with the Docker daemon.